Skip to main content

 Managing the Prospect Relationship Across Channels

-Without a centralized, real-time-updated database, it is difficult to effectively track the prospect journey.
-A solid CRM like HubSpot or Salesforce is indispensable for managing all channels.
+Without a centralized, real-time-updated database, tracking what’s happened with a prospect across channels is genuinely difficult.
+A solid CRM like HubSpot or Salesforce is the prerequisite for managing all of this without things falling through.

 Message Consistency

-Train your teams on tone, key messages, and channel usage.
-A multichannel communication charter can make the difference in the overall prospect experience.
+Teams need shared guidelines on tone, key messages, and channel usage.
+A multichannel communication charter is less glamorous than a new automation tool, but it makes more difference to the prospect experience.

 Performance Tracking

-Define KPIs for each channel: email reply rate, LinkedIn completion rate, number of qualified phone conversations, and so on.
+Define KPIs per channel: email reply rate, LinkedIn acceptance and reply rate, number of qualified phone conversations, and so on.
 Test, analyze, adjust.
+Without per-channel metrics, you can’t tell what’s working.

 How to Measure and Optimize Your Multichannel Strategy